This guide simplifies the various types of moon phases. It clarifies the basic science and mythology behind our lunar partner’s cycles.

 8) Waning crescents from 23 to 25 days into the cycle

 We prefer the set that includes two additional vantage points.
 It adds a “young” phase, which is about 30 hours after the new moon.
-And it adds a phase called “old,” which is about 30 hours before it disappears.
+And it adds a stage called “old,” which is about 30 hours before it disappears.
 That gives us ten steps.
 Is that too many?

 If you want to go crazy, you could divide it into 28 phases.
 Or you can start counting days either at the new or full moon.